 Sociology

 Exam board: OCR

 Specification no: H180 (AS) / H580 (A Level)

-This is a two year linear A level course - The AS content forms the first half of the A level content and can be assessed at the end of Year 12 to provide an AS Level qualification if the student is dropping the subject and believes they can get a strong grade.
-Otherwise the two years of content are assessed at the end of Year 13 to give the A level grade.
+The AS content forms the first half of the A level content and can be assessed at the end of Year 12 to provide an AS Level qualification if the student is dropping the subject and believes they can get a strong grade.
+Otherwise, the two years of content are assessed at the end of Year 13 to give the A level grade.